department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 <div class="feature">

-#### Can my spouse and I get life insurance benefits early if either of us becomes terminally ill?
+#### Can my spouse or I get life insurance benefits early if either of us becomes terminally ill?

 You or your spouse may be able to get benefits early if:
 -	You have SGLI, Family SGLI, or VGLI life insurance, **and**